theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/ancient-egypt/part-2/index.md

   <!-- TL;DR-->
   <h2 class="section-heading">⚡ TL;DR</h2>
   <ul class="list-emoji">
-    <li>Ra journeys through the Du&rdquo;st each night, passing 12 gates in 12 hours of darkness.</li>
+    <li>Ra journeys through the Du&rsquo;st each night, passing 12 gates in 12 hours of darkness.</li>
     <li>Each hour represents a spiritual trial and transformation of consciousness.</li>
     <li>The AmDuʺat and Book of Gates were esoteric blueprints for soul navigation after death.</li>
     <li>Initiates memorized names, maps, and spells to pass safely through each realm.</li>